thiagonunesbatista/moveit/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-2567C2">
 </p>

 It's an application developed during the Next Level Week - Edition 04 from [RocketSeat](https://rocketseat.com.br/).
 It's an event of one week where the challenge is to learn and [develop an application](https://www.figma.com/file/27Uy5iONgvh5dvLBRtRVNO/Move.it-1.0-Thiago-Nunes-Batista-Copy).
+In this app you will start a countdown and when the countdown finishes you will receive a challenge, a physical exercise for you to do and relax your muscles.
+If you complete the challenge you will receive experience that will help you to go to the next level.

 ## 👷 Technologies